 19/9/1905, Doctor Thomas Barnardo, who set up over 112 homes for deprived children from 1867, died aged 60.

 9/2/1905, In Britain, the Board of Education called for greater thrift amongst schoolchildren.

 23/3/1902, Major reform of schools in England and Wales.
+The Balfour Education Act was passed.
 County Councils and large urban authorities took over responsibility for education from several thousand school boards and managers of voluntary schools.
 However non-conformist churches objected to the use of public money to finance Anglican and Catholic schools, which still retained considerable autonomy in their curricula.

 1884, St Pauls School, London, moved from St Pauls Cathedral to West Kensington.

 1882, A new Dulwich College was founded, see 1619.